cmsc22000-project-2018/autocomplete/README.md

  The -n flag changes the number of completions shown from its default value, 10, to the value specified (NUM).

- The -d flag allows the setting of a non-standard dictionary, and the DICT file can be specified by e.g. ./dictionary.text
+ The -d flag allows the setting of a non-standard dictionary, and the DICT file (formatted just like the input) can be specified by e.g. ./dictionary.text

  The -f flag is for the file of prefixes to be declared, specified by e.g. ./prefixes.text